joone-org/SentioNova/curriculum/MJ-9798851707100/README.md

 <br>

 #### [Specifications]
+These should only be added when necessary, and are optional:
 * Include **Tags**:
   * Use specific keywords, jargon, or hashtags to refine the vision: *#wildlife, #fantasy, #noir, #steampunk, #scifi, #retro, etc.*
 * Define **Visual Elements**: